SBI exploring range of rescue options for troubled Yes Bank - sources

-NEW DELHI/MUMBAI (Reuters) - State Bank of India (SBI.NS), the country’s largest lender, is exploring a wide range of rescue options for struggling Yes Bank Ltd (YESB.NS) including a complete buyout of its private-sector rival, two sources familiar with the matter said.
+NEW DELHI/MUMBAI (Reuters) - State Bank of India (SBI) (SBI.NS), the country’s largest lender, is exploring a wide range of rescue options for struggling Yes Bank Ltd (YESB.NS) including a complete buyout of its private-sector rival, two sources familiar with the matter said.

 The sources, who asked not to be named as the discussions are private, said other options being considered include getting a consortium together to pool funds to bail out the lender.